Propitiouswan/Python0/README.md

 # Python
-This recorded my mental journey when I was studying Python.
+This recorded my journey of studying Python.